Kiritie/WHFramework/README.md

 # WHFramework
-A personal framework plugin based by UE4 and compatible with UE5.
+A personal framework plugin based by UE5.

 You need to do some initial configuration before you can use it: